EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 Changes
 ===========
+### 2.0.3:
+*Add labels to table option for form

 ### 2.0.2:
 *Fix class MCAPI conflict issue
-*Fix class MCAPI conflict issue
 *Automtically check for jquery if not use version 1.7.1 *fix jquery conflict issue (specifically when multiple instance of "jQuery(document).ready..."
 *fix jquery conflict with ".cycle" jquery command commonly used in slideshows.
-*add jquery libraries 1.7.1 and protype
+*add jquery libraries 1.7.1 and prototype
 *use "noConflict" in each jquery instance to avoid future conflicts.
 *update Yikes about us info.